40 Best Female Singers of the 70s: Notable Women in Music

 37. Kim Carnes

-Kim Carnes, with her distinctive raspy voice, began gaining recognition in the late 70s.
-Carnes made an indelible mark on the music industry.
-Carnes left her mark on the music industry.
-Her unique sound would have a great impact on the female artists of the 1970s music scene.
+Kim Carnes, and her unique raspy voice started to be heard in the end of the 70s.
+Carnes left a mark in the music industry.
+Carnes made her impression in the music industry.
+Her distinctive sound would influence the female artists in the 1970s music scene in a great way.

 38. Minnie Riperton

-Minnie Riperton, known for her five-octave vocal range, achieved fame for her signature song "Lovin' You."
-Her talent and unique voice would make her one of the best female singers during the 70s.
-She would make the indelible mark that female singers had on the industry and on the 1970s music scene.
+Minnie Riperton had a fame due to signature song Lovin you and her five octave vocal range.
+Her vocal and talent would make her one of the best female singers in the 70s.
+She would leave the indelible print that the female singers would have on the industry and that would be on the music scene of the 1970s.

 Conclusion